Montana Sapphire Necklace, Five Stone Pendant

-PLEASE see Product Info tab with our SAPPHIRE SIZE GUIDE to see actual size of sapphire you are purchasing.
+*Please see Sapphire Size Guide to see actual size of sapphire you are purchasing.

-IS THIS A GIFT?
-Want a gift card placed?
+Is this a Gift?
 Simply place your name and message in the white box at check out that says "Notes to Distinctly".
 We do NOT put receipts in our packages.